tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

  This displays a table of all configured aliases.

+``tahoe mkdir``

+ This creates a new empty unlinked directory, and prints its write-cap to stdout.
+The new directory is not attached to anything else.

 ``tahoe mkdir subdir``

 ``tahoe mkdir /subdir``

- This both create a new empty directory and attaches it to your root with the name "subdir".
+ This creates a new empty directory and attaches it below the root directory of the default ``tahoe:`` alias with the name "``subdir``".

 ``tahoe ls``